Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

-In order to compute the above-defined surprise measure, we need to introduce a data science model, parameterized by $\boldsymbol \uptheta$, to be used by the artificial experimenter.
-We expect the data science model to hypothesize one's belief over the design space for the artificial experimenter and sequentially update its belief by using the new observations.
-In this work, we choose to adopt the Gaussian process as the data science model.
-This choice is much expected, considering the flexibility associated with GP as we previously described as well as its default and routine use in the BO framework.
-Using GP makes our effort better connected with and comparable to the work under the BO framework; for example, the EI criterion and its variants.
+In order to compute the above-defined surprise measures and incorporate them into a sequential framework, we need to introduce a statistical model.
+We expect this model to hypothesize one's belief over the design space and sequentially update its belief by using the new observations.
+In this work, we choose to adopt the Gaussian process as the statistical model.
+Using GP makes our effort better connected with and comparable to the work under the BO framework.

-A GP is a stochastic process where any point $\mathbf {x} \in \mathbb{R}^{P}$ is assigned a random variable $f(\mathbf {x})$ and every finite collection of these random variables has a multivariate Gaussian distribution as follows: